 In the season 05-06, besides her concerts in Spain and in Mexico, she made her Debut in Germany with concerts in Schleswig-Holstein and in the Radio Symphony Orchestra Leipzig, with great success.

 Since 2007, Ramos Triano conducted, amongst others, the Spanish National Orchestra, the Albanian National Opera Orchestra, the Orquesta de la Comunidad de Madrid, or the Spanish Radio- Television Orchestra.
 With this last one, she conducted the first creation of her own composition “Abrazo del Agua” for Soprano and Orchestra, in December 07.
 In March 08 she conducted the first creation of her composition “Las Flores del Mal”.
-Also collaborations with the Bilbao Symphony Orchestra, Filarmónidca de la Ciudad de México, Musikkollegium Winterthur or Thüringen Philharmonie were in her schedule.
+In 2010, she conducted the first creation of her piece for orchestra “La torre del oro”, conducting the Orquesta Sinfónica de Sevilla.
+Also collaborations with the Bilbao Symphony Orchestra, Filarmónidca de la Ciudad de México, Musikkollegium Winterthur or Thüringen Philharmonie were in her schedule, as well as her Debut with the London Symphony Orchestra, 2010.